apdolinger/HubifyHomes/replit.md

 - Updated branding in Navigation, Landing page, embedded forms, and all user-facing text
 - Changed team member email addresses to @dwellerly.com domain
 - Updated documentation and comments to reflect new company name
+- Platform will be hosted on dwellerlyonline.com domain with "Dwellerly" branding

 Changelog:
 - June 30, 2025.
 Initial setup and comprehensive feature implementation